decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Definitions:

-- L, is the non-negative integer representing the number of messages to be signed e.g., length([(H_1, msg_1),..., (H_L, msg_L)]).
+- L, is the non-negative integer representing the number of messages to be signed i.e., length([(H_1, msg_1),..., (H_L, msg_L)]).
 Note if no messages are supplied as an input to this operation, the value of L MUST evaluate to zero (0).

 Outputs: